Information Flow Control in Machine Learning through Modular Model Architecture: IFC for Transformer Language Models

-In order to optimize accuracy (\textbf{G1}) and scalability (\textbf{G3}), we only activate a small number ($k$) of experts that are accessible in the user's access policy $a_i$, and relevant to the given input $\pmb{x}$.
-If we use \emph{all} accessible experts, a) the outputs from irrelevant experts can actually hurt the accuracy of the model output.
-Also, b) a large number of activated experts can incur significant resource overhead of running experts that may not even be relevant.
-For these reasons, we limit the size of the ensemble to the top $k$ closest experts.
+In order to optimize accuracy and scalability, we only activate a small number ($k$) of experts that are accessible as per the user's access policy $a_i$, and relevant to the given input $\pmb{x}$.
+If we use \emph{all} accessible experts, the outputs from irrelevant experts can hurt the accuracy.
+Also, a large number of activated experts can incur significant resource overhead.
+Thus, we limit the aggregation to the top-$k$ closest experts.

-Choosing the relevant experts can be done differently, depending on whether or not the domain label $l$ of the input $\pmb{x}$ is given (Section~\ref{sec:overview}).
-We first discuss how to formulate the gating function when the model is provided with an explicit domain label $l$, and then later extend this to a general case where $l$ is not provided.